flynshue/articles/manifests/workshop.md

 articles-59d7bf5655-cc759   1/1       Running   0          8m23s     172.23.4.94    sbx-app1-5cplr-worker-lx5jt   <none>           <none>
 articles-59d7bf5655-ftf8x   1/1       Running   0          8m23s     172.20.5.124   sbx-app1-5cplr-worker-wplvn   <none>           <none>
 articles-59d7bf5655-jn2vq   1/1       Running   0          12m       172.21.5.216   sbx-app1-5cplr-worker-4q2tt   <none>           <none>
-ubuntu                      1/1       Running   0          3m52s     172.21.5.219   sbx-app1-5cplr-worker-4q2tt   <none>           <none>
+bitnami-shell                      1/1       Running   0          3m52s     172.21.5.219   sbx-app1-5cplr-worker-4q2tt   <none>           <none>
 ```

-The app is set to listen on port 5000, so we can use that port and one of the pod ip address to talk to one of the replicas from our test ubuntu pod.
+The app is set to listen on port 5000, so we can use that port and one of the pod ip address to talk to one of the replicas from our test bitnami-shell pod.

-Go back to the terminal running the ubuntu test container and send a request to the articles app.
+Go back to the terminal running the bitnami-shell test container and send a request to the articles app.
 ```
-root@ubuntu:/# curl 172.23.4.94:5000/articles
+1001@test:/$ curl 172.23.4.94:5000/articles
 {"articles":[{"id":3,"title":"Article Title 3","desc":"Article Description 3","content":"Article Content 3"},{"id":1,"title":"Article Title 1","desc":"Article Description 1","content":"Article Content 1"},{"id":2,"title":"Article Title 2","desc":"Article Description 2","content":"Article Content 2"}]}
 ```